Genivia/ugrep/README.md

            force reading from standard input, specify `-' as a FILE argument.

-           Directories specified as FILE arguments are searched without recursing deeper into subdirectories, unless -r, -r, or -2...-9 is specified to search subdirectories.
+           Directories specified as FILE arguments are searched without recursing deeper into subdirectories, unless -R, -r, or -2...-9 is specified to search subdirectories.

            Hidden files and directories are ignored in recursive searches.
 Option